-Some improvements are expensive, but do not add much to the value of your home.
+Some improvements are expensive but do not add much to the value of your home.
 But there are some things you can do that will skyrocket the value of your home.
 Here are several great ideas that you can use to beautify your home while increasing its sales value.

 Landscape your yard: Working on your landscape can be both a recreational activity that's good for your health, as well as something that's enjoyable and good for your bottom line.
 If space is limited you can grow a beautiful little herb garden, which will be both a tasty addition to your life as well as something that's nice to look at.

 Update your front door and entryway: Nothing says hello better than a nice clean inviting front door and entrance area.
-The area around your door should be organized, landscaped, and kept clean and clear of spider webs, wasp and bee nests and the likes.
+The area around your door should be organized, landscaped, and kept clean and clear of spider webs, wasp and bee nests, and the likes.
 A properly installed new door will add the advantage of safety to your abode as well as making it look great.

-Repaint areas that need it: In one weekend, with a couple cans of paint, you can improve the looks and value of your home by perhaps thousands of dollars.
+Repaint areas that need it: In one weekend, with a couple of cans of paint, you can improve the looks and value of your home by perhaps thousands of dollars.
 Take your home from old and dingy to sparkling, bright, clean, and like new in a matter of hours.
-Just be careful to choose subdued colors that go well, and that aren't gaudy or that don't stand out too much, and you'll be sure to add value to your home.
+Just be careful to choose subdued colors that go well, and that aren't gaudy, or that don't stand out too much, and you'll be sure to add value to your home.

 Update and renovate your kitchen: It's fun to cook.
 Cooking in the proper surroundings can be even so much nicer.
 And although the kitchen is often out of view, there is nothing quite as pleasing in a home as seeing a hip modern kitchen with all the amenities.
 When it comes time to sell your house, you'll be surprised at how quickly a great kitchen will seal the deal.